babogdanov/Basic-Chess/README.md

 **Credit**

-General ideahow to design the classes and their relationships: https://www.geeksforgeeks.org/design-a-chess-game/.
+General idea how to design the classes and their relationships: https://www.geeksforgeeks.org/design-a-chess-game/.

-Comprehensive information about all of the rules of chess: https://en.wikipedia.org/wiki/Chess A class with font colors to make the console visualisation look way nicer: https://stackoverflow.com/questions/5762491/how-to-print-color-in-console-using-system-out-println
+Comprehensive information about all of the rules of chess: https://en.wikipedia.org/wiki/Chess

+A class with font colors to make the console visualisation look way nicer: https://stackoverflow.com/questions/5762491/how-to-print-color-in-console-using-system-out-println